 The Centre for Higher Education (zhb) is a unique institution in the German Higher Education System that combines research and service in one university center.
 In addition to the three professorships, there are five service departments that are closely linked to the research activities of the professorships.
-The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further departments were added in 2013 and 2020 (see Wikipedia for the history of the zhb).
+The zhb was founded in 2011 from the merger of several central academic institutions at TU Dortmund University, to which further departments were added in 2013 and 2020.

 Prof. Dr. Jens Rowold's Chair of Human Resource Development and Change Management conducts research on topics such as leadership and leadership styles, human resource development and organizational health.

 And at my Chair of Organizational Studies and Management of Continuing Education, the topics of higher education research (including governance of teaching and continuing education) and organizational research (including knowledge transfer and special types of organizations) are dealt with.

 DoBuS, under the direction of Dr Carsten Bender, is the oldest and certainly the most renowned department in the German Higher Education System that has developed and implemented concepts for the comprehensive support of impaired students (but also lecturers).
 The work of DoBuS has been awarded several prizes, including the Zero Project Award.

 All teaching in foreign languages at TU Dortmund University takes place in this area, which is headed by Dr Meni Syrou.
 Every year, almost 7,000 students study one of the 14 modern foreign languages offered here, German as a foreign language or Latin.
 Students can also learn German sign language or practice academic writing and presentation skills (for German and English) in a writing space.